e-money/em-ledger/docs/token-identifiers.md

 Identifier: &lt;first-alpha&gt;&lt;exponent&gt;&lt;subsequent-alphas&gt;

-Notice that the exponent can consist of multiple digits (> 9), so a parser must consume digits until it reaches the subsequent-alpha.
+Notice that the exponent can consist of multiple digits, i.e. be larger than 9, so a parser must consume digits until it reaches the subsequent-alpha.

-The number of minor units is calculated as 10^exponent.
-Amounts are thus stored and carried around as number of minor units in a integer type.
+The number of minor units is calculated as 10^exponent and amounts are thus represented as the number of minor units stored in an integer type.

 ### Rationale
 The exponent was placed at the second position as this is trivial to parse.
-In addition all known currency identifiers are 3 letters so it is safe to place it at the second position.
+In addition all known currency identifiers are at least 3 letters, making it safe to put it at the second position.

-Placing the exponent at the beginning or the end of the identifier was ruled out as unsafe.
-It would be confusing if it was displayed verbatim next to an amount ("EUR2 1000" or "1000 2EUR").
+Placing the exponent at the beginning or the end of the identifier was deemed unsafe: It would be confusing if it was displayed verbatim next to an amount, e.g. "EEUR2 1000" or "1000 2EEUR".

 ### Examples
 The following examples related to tokens issued by e-Money, where our currency-backed tokens are prefixed with "E" for e-Money.